Juan and Pedro's Houses: Which One Are You Building?

 But there’s no way this Blue Building will take my Japan savings too, not after everything it had already consumed.

-I honestly didn’t want to continue and feared all my what-ifs.
+Part of me didn’t want to continue and feared all my what-ifs.
 We were drowning like Pedro and needed help, so I hired the engineer.

 Yet instead of throwing us a lifebuoy, he let us sink even deeper.